muratk5n/thirdwave/en/2022/07/dried-turkey-veg.md

 Seperately mix olive oil and tallow, place in oven 5 mins.
 Melted oils mix.
 Take oil, mix, and now pour it on dried poultry [2].

-Note: One can consume end product as-is, or inside other soups..
-Take some Greek trahana [1], pour hot water along with dried poultry, creating a quick stew that can be consumed anywhere.
-Trahana, being a dried product itself, can also be carried, preserved along with the food item above.
+One can consume end product as-is, or inside other soups..
+Take some Greek trahana [1], pour hot water along with dried poultry, it's a stew.

 Reference